drshahizan/phd/dhekre/readme.md

 In addition to submitting my first article, I have also successfully defended my research proposal, which has paved the way for me to move forward with my studies.
 Currently, I am in the process of working on my [second article](https://github.com/Zkri-Saber/thyroid-disease-in-high-dimensional-dataseat), which will delve deeper into the specifics of my proposed framework for thyroid disease prediction.

 Overall, I am passionate about utilizing machine learning techniques to advance healthcare and am eager to contribute to the field through my research.
 I am dedicated to continuing my studies and making a meaningful impact through my work.

+## Directory Structure

+- `code/`: Contains all source code files.
+- `data/`: Contains datasets used in the project.
+- `docs/`: Contains documentation and related materials.

 #
 ### Read a Papers
 |No/Time| Author |Objective| Critical Review|